green760223/green760223/README.md

 A little about me:

-- 👨🏻‍💻 I am currently working as a Fullstack Engineer at the Nevada System of Higher Education, System Computing Services.
+- 👨🏻‍💻 I am currently working as a Full Stack Engineer at the Nevada System of Higher Education, System Computing Services.
 - 🏫 University of Nevada, Reno (UNR)
 - 📚 MS in Computer Science and Engineering
 - 📸 Photographer